 - TRANSCRIPTS of all previous academic work at the undergraduate and graduate level

-- RECOMMENDATIONS: Applicants must submit at least three letters of recommendation from people qualified to assess the applicant’s leadership skills and academic potential.
-One letter must be from the applicant’s supervisor or teacher leader.
-It is advisable to ask the people who will write your recommendations well in advance of the deadline.
+- RECOMMENDATION: Applicants must submit at least one letter of recommendation from someone qualified to assess the applicant’s leadership skills and academic potential.
 Recommendation requests will be sent from within the online application.

 - INTERNATIONAL STUDENTS: This program is NOT approved by SEVIS to admit international students.